blaenk/blaenk.github.io/provider/notes/rust.markdown

 It's possible to give a lifetime a name in order to explicitly specify the lifetime of a returned reference.
 In the following case, the named lifetime `'r` is associated with the parameter `p: &Point`, this named lifetime is then also mentioned in the return type.
 What this means is that the returned reference will have the same lifetime as the passed in pointer parameter `p`.
 In effect, this means that the returned reference will remain valid as long as `p` itself remains valid.

-This is necessary because, generally it's only possible to return references derived from a parameter to the function, and named parameters explicitly specify which parameter that is.
+This is necessary because, generally it's only possible to return references derived from a parameter to the function, and named lifetimes explicitly specify which parameter that is.
+The lifetime is something that's implicitly passed in from the caller's context, just like the parameter.

 ``` rust
 struct Point {x: f64, y: f64}